Ship Self-Defense System (SSDS) Sustainment / Production Hardware

 Description

-The Department of Defense, through the Naval Sea Systems Command (NAVSEA), is seeking industry input for the procurement of sustainment and production hardware for the Ship Self-Defense System (SSDS).
-This initiative aims to address Diminishing Manufacturing Sources and Material Shortages (DMSMS), obsolescence solutions, and the maintenance of critical SSDS hardware, including Maintenance Assist Modules (MAMs), Arming Units, and Portable Maintenance Aid (PMA) Laptops.
-The SSDS program is vital for ensuring the operational readiness of U.S. Navy amphibious ships and aircraft carriers, with a focus on maintaining high standards of quality assurance and compliance with military protocols.
-Interested contractors must submit their responses by January 19, 2026, to Frederick Mitchell at frederick.m.mitchell.civ@us.navy.mil, with additional contacts including David Chamberlain and Kathleen Simonini for further inquiries.
+The Department of Defense, through the Naval Sea Systems Command (NAVSEA), is seeking industry input for the procurement of Ship Self-Defense System (SSDS) Sustainment and Production Hardware.
+This opportunity involves addressing Diminishing Manufacturing Sources and Material Shortages (DMS/MS), providing engineering services, and managing the production and repair of critical SSDS hardware components, including Maintenance Assist Modules (MAMs) and Portable Maintenance Aid (PMA) Laptops.
+The SSDS program is vital for ensuring the operational readiness of U.S. Navy amphibious ships and aircraft carriers, with a focus on maintaining compliance with military standards and enhancing system sustainability.
+Interested contractors must submit their responses by March 31, 2026, and can contact Frederick Mitchell at frederick.m.mitchell.civ@us.navy.mil for further details, while adhering to the requirements outlined in the draft Statement of Work and associated documents.

 Point(s) of Contact